“What’s wrong with an 8?! Some people just don’t give 9’s and 10’s.”

 Not quite: 9’s and 10’s really are different

 Well, not quite.
-While there’s usually nothing wrong with an 8, report that over 80% of referrals come from customers who score 9 or 10.
+While there’s usually nothing wrong with an 8, studies indicate that over 80% of referrals come from customers who score 9 or 10.
 We’ve found this metric to hold true in our own experience conducting voice-of-customer surveys in B2B industrial markets.

 When it comes to generating valuable word-of-mouth referrals, you do need 9’s and 10’s to move the dial.
 Your 8 customers are pretty happy, but your 9’s and 10’s are fans.